xCuri0/ReBarUEFI/README.md

 You can workaround this by extracting the modified DXE driver module FFS (extract as-is) in UEFITool and using MMTool on an unpatched BIOS to replace the same module with the extracted FFS.
 Thanks [@romulus2k4](https://github.com/romulus2k4) for discovering and testing this method.

 ### Build
 Use the provided buildffs.py script after cloning inside an edk2 tree to build the DXE driver.
 ReBarState can be built on Windows or Linux using CMake.
+See wiki page [Building](https://github.com/xCuri0/ReBarUEFI/wiki/Building) for more information.

 ### FAQ
 #### Why don't BAR sizes above x size work ?